-- Exploiting heterogeneous peers: By designating as superpeers the peers that are "up" the most, the top-level overlay network will be more stable than the corresponding flat overlay network. - Transparency: When a key is moved from one peer to another within a group, the search for the peer holding the key is completely transparent to the top-level algorithm.
+- Exploiting heterogeneous peers: By designating as superpeers the peers that are "up" the most, the top-level overlay network will be more stable than the corresponding flat overlay network (for which there is no hierarchy).
+This increased stability enables the lookup service to approach its theoretical optimal lookup hop performance (for example, on average $\frac{1}{2} \log N$ for Chord, where N is the number of peers in the Chord overlay). - Transparency: When a key is moved from one peer to another within a group, the search for the peer holding the key is completely transparent to the top-level algorithm.
 Similarly, if a group changes its intra-group lookup algorithm, the change is completely transparent to the other groups and to the top-level lookup algorithm.
-Also, the failure of a regular peer $r_i \in G_i$ (or the appearance of a new peer) will be local to G_i ; routing tables in peers outside of G_i are not effected. - Faster lookup time: Because the number of groups will be typically orders of magnitude smaller than the total number of peers, queries travel over fewer hops. - Less messages in the wide-area: If the most stable peers form the top-level DHT, most overlay reconstruction messages happen inside groups, which gather peers that are topologically close.
-Less hops per lookup means also less messages exchanged.
-Finally, content caching inside groups can further reduce the number of messages that need to get out of the group.
+Also, the failure of a regular peer $r_i \in G_i$ (or the appearance of a new peer) will be local to G_i ; routing tables in peers outside of G_i are not effected. - Faster lookup time: Because the number of groups will be typically orders of magnitude smaller than the total number of peers, queries travel over fewer hops.
+As we shall soon see, this property along with the enhanced stability of the top-level overlay can significantly reduce querying delays. - Less messages in the wide-area: If the most stable peers form the top-level DHT, most overlay reconstruction messages happen inside groups, which gather peers that are topologically close.
+Less hops per lookup means also less messages exchanged for the same number of requests.
+Finally, as we shall see shortly, the hierarchical organization of the peer groups is perfectly adapted to content caching, which can further reduce the number of messages that need to get out of the group.